Higgs-like pair amplitude dynamics in superconductor-quantum dot hybrids: Real-time diagrammatic transport theory

 as described by the first term.
 Here, $f_\eta(\omega)=[\exp(\omega/\kBT_\eta)+1]^{-1}$ denotes the Fermi function of lead $\eta$.
 In addition, the dot occupation is also influenced by the pseudospin accumulation via the second term where the rates

 are due to Andreev processes and $\vec n_\eta=(\cos\phi_\eta(t),\sin\phi_\eta(t),0)$ denotes a unit vector that characterizes the phase of the superconducting order parameter in the leads.
+We remark that the rates $Z^\pm_\eta$ and $X^\pm_\eta$ formally diverge for $U/2=\Delta_\eta$ due to the divergence of the BCS density of states at the gap edge.
+In a real system, the BCS density of states is smeared out, thus turning the divergence into a pronounced peak and rendering the transition rates finite at $U/2=\Delta_\eta$.
 A second set of equations describes the time evolution of the pseudospin as

 The first term on the right-hand side accounts for the accumulation of pseudospin on the dot due to the tunneling in and out of electrons

 The second term describes a relaxation of the pseudospin on a timescale $1/\tau_\text{rel}=\sum_\eta Z^-_\eta$ which is also caused by the tunneling of electrons.
 Finally, the third term gives rise to a coherent precession of the pseudospin in an effective exchange field given by